 If I could point out how little is now online about Janet Brown, the Jackson murder is buried by comparison.
 Apart from one national article and several small mentions in the local press it is forgotten.
 No-one was charged with this killing either.
 In 2007 her name featured in an article when the ‘cold case’ squad was formed but otherwise nothing.
 I trust the cops when they say there was a financial motive in this case and that they are not apparently connected.
 Still, I hope to develop that story a little more for the same reasons that I write about Janet Brown.
 Someone did it and someone is out there.

 Another slender link between Janet and Carolyn is that Carolyn had complained of being followed.
 Sadly that is a constant threat to high value dealers.
 Curiously in the weeks leading up to Janet’s murder two local women had complained of a ‘none physical’ yet threatening man that followed them.
+These accounts were of incidents close to the Brown’s house.
 I stress there was no sign that this inadequate bothered Janet Brown but it is a small fact that I bear in mind.

 This article is motivated by what I didn’t see when I looked online.
 I presume news sources are culling articles to save digital storage costs as there is really very little online about Janet Brown’s murder.
 What is there is largely from follow up pieces prompted by the anniversary police press releases.
 Well there is a killer out there even if they have since passed on.
 I write this in the spirit of every little helps and Janet Brown should not be forgotten.